Exploring ‘The Baby-Sitter’s Club’ Series

-Book series are a great way to get into reading, especially as a kid.
-Attaching to an ongoing storyline with familiar characters keeps you reading on to find out what’s going to happen next in this established world.
+Book series are a great way to get kids into reading.
+Attaching to an ongoing storyline with familiar characters keeps you reading to find out what’s going to happen next.
 Series make reading bearable for those who hate to read and make choosing a book easy for those who love to read.
 One particular book series that I got into as a middle grade reader was The Baby-Sitter’s Club.
 It was a series that I discovered while scanning the junior reader section of my local library.
-An entire shelf was devoted to the series, and I picked up #21, Mallory and the Trouble with Twins.
+An entire shelf was devoted to the series.
+I picked up #21, Mallory and the Trouble with Twins.
 After that, I was hooked.
 The books were identifiable, informative, and appealing to a girl my age on the cusp of my own, long babysitting career.
-Below are some facts about the series, its characters, its author, and what makes it a great middle grade series.
+Below are some facts about the series, its characters, its author, and what makes it a great middle grade series for young girls.

 Theme Song to 'The Baby-Sitter's Club' TV Show

 The first Baby-Sitter’s Club book was published in August 1986.
 There are roughly 250 books in the series which were published until October 2000.
-There are actually five different series that comprise this final number: the regular BSC series, the Super Specials (where the characters go on trips to places like New York City or to the beach), the Mystery series, the Little Sister series, and the Friends Forever series.
+They actually include five smaller series within the larger series: the regular BSC series, the Super Specials (where the club goes on trips to places like New York City or to the beach), the Mystery series, the Little Sister series, and the Friends Forever series.
 They have sold over 170 million copies and inspired a TV show, a movie, a music album, and a graphic novel series.

-Someone unfamiliar to the series may question how 250 stories can be told about babysitting, but its simple, concentrated premise and numerous, diverse characters has prompted a demand for more stories years after the series has ended.
+Someone unfamiliar to the series may question how 250 stories can be told about babysitting, but its simple, concentrated premise and numerous diverse characters have prompted a demand for more stories years after the series has ended.
 The first book, Kristy’s Great Idea, set up the entire premise.
-Four seventh grade girls living in the fictional suburban town of Stoneybrook, CT decide to form a babysitting club/business in order to make money, pass time, and help out their neighbors who are on the constant search for a sitter.
+Four seventh grade girls living in the fictional suburban town of Stoneybrook, CT decide to form a babysitting club/business in order to make money, pass time, and help out their neighbors who are on the constant search for sitters.

-Headed by Kristy Thomas, the girls meet three times a week to take calls for sitting jobs, go over business, and hang out.
+Headed by Kristy Thomas, the girls meet three times a week to take calls for sitting jobs, discuss business matters, and just hang out with each other.
 Each book is told in the first person from one of the sitter’s perspectives.
-Each girl has their own distinct look, background, personality, and interests, and readers latch onto.
+Every girl has their own distinct look, background, personality, and every reader has their favorite babysitter.
 They all take their roles in the club very seriously, heightening the drama and creating mini-adventures as the girls go on sitting jobs and face personal issues at home, at school, and within the club itself.

-My Top 12 Books in 'The Baby-Sitter’s Club' Series (Original Series)
+My Top 12 Favorite Books in 'The Baby-Sitter’s Club' Series (Original Series)

 Number in Series